AMWA-TV/info-002/README.md

 ### What does it do?

 - It's a guide for implementers who want to add NMOS Security to their NMOS Nodes and/or NMOS Controllers.
+- Please note that this is NOT a specification and therefore none of its contents should be interpreted as normative.

 ### Why does it matter?

-- This implementation guide should make the job of adding NMOS Security to your implementations easier.
+- This implementation guide makes the job of adding NMOS Security to your implementations easier.

 ### How does it work?

 - It details what you need to know, and the steps you need to take when implementing security.
-- It includes some recommended tools to help in your implementation
+- It also recommends some tools to help in your implementation

 <!-- INTRO-END -->